Ukraine's major victories and defeats against Russian forces

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 Russia came dangerously close to succeeding, though, as noted by Foreign Affairs.
-Kyiv — and Ukraine — were saved through a combination of Russian President Vladimir Putin's hubris, Ukrainian President Volodymyr Zelenskyy's unexpected pluck and wartime leadership skills, and Ukraine's years of planning and forewarning from Western intelligence.
+Kyiv — and Ukraine — were saved through a combination of Putin's hubris, Zelenskyy's unexpected pluck and wartime leadership skills and Ukraine's years of planning and forewarning from Western intelligence.

-"One of Putin's initial mistakes was trying to conquer a country the size of France with a force that Western estimates suggest was barely larger than the Allies' D-Day army in World War II," John Leicester wrote at The Associated Press.
+"One of Putin's initial mistakes was trying to conquer a country the size of France with a force that Western estimates suggest was barely larger than the Allies' D-Day army in World War II," said The Associated Press.
 Thanks to this mismatch between ambitions and resources committed, retired Lt.
-Gen. Mark Hertling added in The Washington Post, "it took about six weeks for Phase 1 of Putin's campaign to fail."
+Gen. Mark Hertling said at The Washington Post, "it took about six weeks for Phase 1 of Putin's campaign to fail."

 LOSS: Siege of Mariupol

 Ukraine derailed Moscow's Kyiv blitzkrieg, but Russia had more immediate success in the south.
-"Ukrainian failures helped Russia quickly seize Kherson," then Berdyansk and Melitopol, which "paved the way to the tragic destruction of Mariupol," Ponomarenko said.
+"Ukrainian failures helped Russia quickly seize Kherson," then Berdyansk and Melitopol, which "paved the way to the tragic destruction of Mariupol," said The Kyiv Independent.

 WIN: Destruction of Russian battalion at Bilohorivka